DDallot/TariffComparison/README.md

     > ./Initialize.sh
     ```

-4.  **Access the Swagger Endpoint**
+4.  **Access the Swagger Documentation**

-    After setting up the environment, open your web browser and go to the Swagger Endpoint at the following address:
+    After setting up the environment, open your web browser and go to the Swagger Documentation at the following address:

     - http://localhost:8088/swagger/index.html